 - Extension cords shall be in good condition.
 Cut, spliced or taped extension cords will not be allowed.
 Cords shall not cause a trip hazard and be located away from water or water based substance and shall be grounded.

 - General housekeeping should be neat and organized.
-Flammable substances shall be appropriately stored and kept the away from open flames or heat sources under the provisions of the International Fire Code 2009 Chapter 34.
+Flammable substances shall be appropriately stored and kept away from open flames or heat sources under the provisions of the International Fire Code 2015.

 Fire Alarm Plan Submittal & Fire Alarm Servicing

-The City of Duncanville has adopted and currently enforces the 2009 International Fire Code with the recommended amendments from the North Central Texas Council of Governments (Option B).
-All alarm companies should pay special attention to the amended section 907.7.1 (Installation).
-Added – Section 907.4.1.1 requires all initiating circuit conductors to be Class “A”.
+The City of Duncanville has adopted and currently enforces the 2015 International Fire Code (Option B) including the recommended amendments from the North Central Texas Council of Governments and local amendments.
+All alarm companies should pay special attention to the amended section 907.6.1 (Wiring).
+Added – Section 907.6.1.1 requires all initiating circuit conductors to be Class “A”.

 The process of submitting plans for review is as follows: